madlambda/Acorn/docs/hierarchical-fs.md

 get and set syscalls, like adding offset and count to them.
 This could be achieved by asking for a new file descriptor for the field and then using the ordinary read and write syscalls on it.
-This idea opens another interesting design, the ability to open a file field directly.
+This idea opens another interesting design idea that can be explored by an hypothetical new operating system, tha's the ability to open a file field directly.
 Take a look in the hypothetical shell session below:

 ```